reefer42/xkaliber-agent/README.md

 # Xkaliber Agent v31.3 🚀

-this only supports ollama and lmstudio
+this only supports ollama and lmstudio and you only need to download : ollama pull all-minilm

 Xkaliber Agent is a modern, dark-themed autonomous agent desktop client built with Electron.
 It connects seamlessly to local **Ollama** and **LM Studio** neural models and equips them with system-level access, persistent vector memory, web scraping, and multimodal capabilities.
 ##recommended model :gwen3.5 and 3.6